How to Build a DIY Fire Pit in Your Backyard (Weekend Project)

 Step 2: Dig the Base

-Excavate 6 inches deep within your circle.
+Excavate 6 inches deep within your circle using a shovel or post hole digger.
 This creates a stable base and keeps the fire pit low-profile.

 Step 3: Add a Gravel Base